IntellureIntellure

 Can You Switch Between Regimes?

 Salaried individuals can switch between the Old and New regime every financial year at the time of filing their ITR.
 There is no lock-in.
-Business owners (with income under the head "Profits and Gains of Business") can only switch once — after opting for the New Regime and later going back to Old, they cannot return to the New Regime.
+Business owners (with income under the head "Profits and Gains of Business") can only switch once.
+Once they opt for the New Regime and later go back to Old, they cannot return to the New Regime.

 Key Takeaways